j-bresson/j-bresson.github.io/projects.md

 </p>

 <p>
-Together we integrated this in the OpenMusic/OM# environments, allowing for hybrid offline/ineractive processing and generation of 	musical material.
+Together we integrated this in the OpenMusic/OM# environments, allowing for hybrid offline/interactive processing and generation of musical structures.
 </p>

 <b>&rarr; <a href="https://github.com/DYCI2/om-dyci2/wiki/[en]" target="_blank">OM-DYCI2</a></b>